dkauf42/bayota/README.md

 # Overview

-"BayOTA" (Bay Optimization Tool for Analysis) is the repository of optimization and analysis tools created to serve the Chesapeake Bay Program Partners and to help users of the Chesapeake Bay Assessement Scenario Tool (CAST)
+"BayOTA" (Bay Optimization Tools for Analysis) is the repository of optimization and analysis tools created to serve the Chesapeake Bay Program Partners and to help users of the Chesapeake Bay Assessement Scenario Tool (CAST)